BakerMetabolomics/FlexibleTransferModels/README.md

-FTM overcomes this challenge by allowing the model to be evaluated in datasets without exact overlap in the predictor variables, without loss in generalizability, re-optimization, or access to individual-level data.
+FTM overcomes this challenge by allowing the model to be evaluated in datasets without exact overlap in the predictor variables, without loss in generalisability, re-optimization, or access to individual-level data.
 This is achieved by storing intermediate matrices that allow beta coefficients to be recalculated using a subset of original predictors.